How to create index directory java with GroupDocs.Search

 Step 2: Create an Index Instance

-Instantiate the Index class with the specified folder path to initialize your search index:
+Instantiate the Index class using the path defined above:

 Index index = new Index(indexFolder);